Ecampus/tes-xapi/attendance-recipe.markdown

 Agent who resumed the object              | resumed: [ref](http://adlnet.gov/expapi/verbs/resumed)           | as above               | optional
 Agent who closed the object               | closed: [ref](http://activitystrea.ms/schema/1.0/close)          | as above               | required

-Some attendence related experiences and data points are deliberately beyond the scope of this recipe.
+Some attendance related experiences and data points are deliberately beyond the scope of this recipe:
-This includes:

 - **detailed attendee management** such as invitations, RSVPs etc; creation of events and registration are in scope.
 - **commentary** on what is being attended, e.g. statements using the commented verb.